splicebox/JULiP/README.md

 Basic functionality for use on cluster / distributed computing system.

 ### <a name="installation"></a> Installation
 JULiP is written in Python.
 We use the Theano library at the backend.
 You can install the latest version from our GitHub repository.
-See below for detailed installation instructions.

-#### Installation

 To download the codes, you can clone this repository by

 ```
 git clone https://github.com/Guangyu-Yang/julip2.git
 ```